David of the North banner

 David of the North's ideal table

 My tables tend to attract players who enjoy rich storytelling and character-driven narratives—but who also appreciate a well-earned, meaningful combat encounter.
 If you're into min/maxing every stat or playing a no-limits "murder hobo," my style likely won’t be the right fit.
-The same goes for players who expect their characters to be untouchable—death is a real possibility, and resurrection isn’t guaranteed.
+The same goes for players who expect their characters to be untouchable—death is a real possibility, otherwise what's the point of combat?
 I like to keep the tone light and fun, with space for jokes and levity, but when the story calls for seriousness, I expect players to lean in.
 During game time, I ask for everyone’s full attention.
 Distractions not only make my job harder, but they also disrupt the flow and enjoyment for everyone at the table.

 Featured Prompts